| dc.description.abstract |

 when winds from 315◦–45◦ (NW–N–NE) transported pollutants from the continent.
 Temporal

-revealed frequent pollution episodes associated with northeasterly winds, indicating long-range
+data revealed frequent pollution episodes associated with northeasterly winds, indicating longrange

-achieved 100% accuracy and ROC AUC = 1.00 at both sites.
-These results demonstrate the high
+and ROC AUC = 1.00 at both cities.
+These results demonstrate the high predictability

-predictability of pollution episodes when combining local meteorological factors with persistence
+of pollution episodes when combining local meteorological factors with persistence features.

-features.
-The findings underscore the importance of transboundary air pollution control
+The findings underscore the importance of transboundary air pollution control and highlight the

-and highlight the potential of machine learning–based forecasting to strengthen early warning
+potential of machine learning–based forecasting to strengthen early warning and public health

-and public health response in Sri Lanka.
-The strongest predictors were 7-day and 30-day PM2.5
+response in Sri Lanka.
+The strongest predictors were 7-day and 30-day PM2.5 averages and

-averages and wind components, indicating that both historical pollution and regional airflows
+wind components, indicating that both historical pollution and regional airflows strongly influence

-strongly influence concentrations.
-However, the models struggled to detect extreme events due
+concentrations.
+However, the models struggled to detect extreme events due to the limited

-to the limited number of high-pollution days (22 in Colombo and only one in Kandy).
-The
+number of high-pollution days (22 in Colombo and only one in Kandy).
+The findings demonstrate

-findings demonstrate that transboundary pollution substantially impacts PM2.5 in Colombo during
+that transboundary pollution substantially impacts PM2.5 in Colombo during the Northeast

-the Northeast Monsoon and inter-monsoon periods.
-This approach highlights the potential
+Monsoon and inter-monsoon periods.
+This approach highlights the potential of simple ML

-of simple ML systems to forecast transboundary episodes, support targeted warnings, promote
+systems to forecast transboundary episodes, support targeted warnings, promote regional cooperation,

 en_US |